conJUSTover/pSONIC/README.md

 Additionally, one of the most important findings during the genomics era is the ubiquity of whole genome duplications (WGD) across the tree of life, especially in plants.
 All plant species have a history of WGD in their evolutionary histories, and inference of orthology is complicated among plants with different histories of WGD as it disrupts the 1:1 expectation of orthologs between two species.

 Here, we use synteny across multiple species, as well as _a priori_ knowledge of ploidy differences between species, to infer a genome-wide set of syntenic orthologs.
 We combine the outputs of [MCScanX](https://github.com/wyp1125/MCScanX) and [OrthoFinder](https://github.com/davidemms/OrthoFinder) to create a genome-wide set of syntenic orthologs.
-Details on how pSONIC operates can be found in the manuscript or [preprint]().
+Details on how pSONIC operates can be found in the [preprint](https://www.biorxiv.org/content/10.1101/2021.02.18.431864v1).

 ### Getting Started with pSONIC
 pSONIC is a python program that is written and tested using Python v3.7.
 The only non-standard python package required is the iGraph package (see download and installation instructions [here](https://igraph.org/python/)). pSONIC was tested using igraph v0.8.3.